Wordmark logos are all about keeping it simple. The type-only look is a popular choice across industries, especially tech, media, fashion, and food.

-Paget says that if you understand your target audience, you can take advantage of these cultural and visual associations to communicate specific messages through the use of font and color in your logo.
+Paget says that if you understand your target audience, you can take advantage of these cultural and visual associations to communicate specific messages through the use of font and color in your wordmark.

 When to choose a wordmark logo

-While many designers favor wordmarks (also called logotypes) and consider them the most “pure” form of a logo, creating a wordmark when you’re not a designer can be intimidating.
+While many designers favor wordmarks and consider them the most “pure” form of a logo, creating this type of logo when you’re not a designer can be intimidating.